 Medicare Advantage, also called Part C, is an alternative to Original Medicare offered by private insurance companies approved by Medicare.
 Instead of receiving your Part A and B benefits directly from the government, you get them through the private insurer.

-Medicare Advantage plans must cover everything Original Medicare covers, but they often include extras not in Original Medicare — like dental, vision, hearing, fitness memberships, and prescription drug coverage.
+Medicare Advantage plans must cover everything Original Medicare covers, but they often include extras not in Original Medicare — like dental, vision, and hearing, fitness memberships, and prescription drug coverage.
 Most plans charge a low or $0 additional monthly premium (on top of your Part B premium).

 The trade-off is that Advantage plans use networks.
 Most are HMOs or PPOs, which means you’re limited to in-network providers, often need referrals to see specialists, and may need prior authorization before certain treatments.